Understanding Mortgage Closing Costs: Who Pays & What's Included

 You can ask for a loan estimate from any lenders you're considering to finance your new home.
 The Consumer Financial Protection Bureau recommends getting loan estimates from at least three lenders, all of which should outline your closing costs and the terms of the loan.
 Schedule time to review these costs with each potential lender, and before committing, consider the following points:

-Pros and Cons of Closing Costs Included in the Loan
+Pros and Cons of Including Closing Costs in the Loan

 Your lender may or may not allow you to roll your closing costs into your loan.
 This depends on a few different factors, including the type of home loan you chose, the loan-to-value ratio (how much your loan to buy the house is compared to the house's market value), and your debt-to-income (DTI) ratio (your debt payments compared to your income), among other things.
 If you can roll your closing costs into your loan, below are a few factors to consider.